 I woke to find myself lying upon a hard, polished surface in a dark, stygian place consumed by a most wretched and ravenous hunger.
-Of how I arrived at this unhappy fate I could only speculate: had I been blinded by some vicious assailant and left here to starve?
+Of how I arrived at this unhappy fate one could only speculate.
+Had I been blinded by some vicious assailant and left here to starve?
 Was this Hell?
 Or – more prosaic and yet more terrifying in its aspect – had I been stitched-up once again by those vile scoundrels from the Miskatonic Polytechnic Rugby Union Club?

 The darkness was absolute and impenetrable, as though both moon and starlight had been extinguished from the night-black sky by some vast cloak of pure obsidian that had been draped over the firmament and painted black with several coats of black emulsion.
 The hunger, too, was quite unprecedented.
 I yearned – oh, how I yearned! – for some scant morsel of sustenance from the unforgiving gloom.
-I thought of Thomas de Quincey and his infamous Diary of an English Opium-Eater, in which he described a grub-craving so profound that he could “steal a sticky bun from the pocket of a tramp.”
+I recalled a line from Thomas de Quincey’s infamous Diary of an English Opium-Eater, in which he described a grub-craving so profound that he could “steal a sticky bun from the pocket of a tramp.”

-And then I heard it.
-Objects shuffled and slithered in the distance, unseen as yet, but unmistakably ancient and terrible in nature.
+Objects shuffled and slithered in the distance – unseen as yet, but unmistakably ancient and terrible in nature – like a bingo team searching for their dentures.
 They seemed to come from an antechamber at the centre of this somewhat uncomplicated labyrinth, and I was gripped by a most primitive sense of dread and foreboding.
-The hackles rose at the back of my wide neck, icy beads of sweat erupted across my ample forehead and I felt a most terrible sinking sensation at the pit of my spherical stomach.
-I may even have let off a fart.
+Hackles rose at the back of my wide neck, icy beads of sweat erupted across my ample forehead, there was a most terrible sinking sensation at the pit of my spherical stomach.
+I also let off a fart.

-Of my first glimpse of the vile abominations I have this to say: they were a quartet of slime-spewing, protoplasmic monstrosities draped in membranous cloaks of red, orange, lilac and powder blue.
-Their very presence was a ghastly affront to every known law of nature: it was as though Michael Winner had arrived at a fancy-dress party in the guise of Shirley Temple.
+Of my first glimpse of these vile abominations I have this to say: they were a quartet, but not of the barber shop variety – unless this was a barber shop located in Hell and staffed by slime-spewing, protoplasmic junior stylists draped in membranous cloaks of red, orange, lilac and powder blue.
+Their very presence was a ghastly affront to every known law of nature, like Donald Trump arriving at a fancy-dress gala disguised as Shirley Temple.
 They were, without doubt, the fiendish “Shoggoths” described in the ghastly, grisly and gruesome Necronomicon of Abdul Alhazred [which later spawned the hit Broadway musical, ‘Lulu and Cthulhu Go Wild in Honolulu’].

-All the while those ferocious miscreants continued to pursue me.
-I was running out of space, stamina and things to eat when I chanced upon a clump of pseudo-food that was somewhat larger that its counterparts now working their way through my intestinal tract.
-It seemed to shimmer, generating a halo of otherworldly radiance quite beatific in nature.
-I paused – gazing at this glorious thing, transfixed by its celestial beauty – then gobbled it down with tremendous gusto.
+As the ferocious miscreants continued to chase me, I turned a corner and chanced upon an large, exotic dessert that seemed to generate a halo of otherworldly radiance quite beatific in nature.
+I gazed at this glorious thing, transfixed by its celestial beauty, then gobbled it down with tremendous gusto.

-I gave sudden chase to the remaining three, taunting them with barbed, blasphemous curses and obscure Norwegian sea shanties.
-I would not normally indulge in such un-gentlemanly belligerence, but there is something about being chased through a neon-lit maze by four vicious ghosts that brings the worst out in a fellow.
+I gave sudden chase to the remaining three, taunting them with obscure Norwegian sea shanties.
+There’s something about being chased through a neon-lit maze by four vicious ghosts that brings the worst out in a fellow.

 It was not to last, however.
-After catching hold of my second quarry – who also dissolved in my grip like a big, blue Alka Seltzer – I noticed his first companion return to the fray, restored now to its original hue, form and ferocity and making haste towards me.
-Worse yet, the remaining two were shedding their cowardly blue taint in favour of their fearsome shades of orange and lilac.
+After catching hold of my second quarry – who also dissolved in my grip like a big, blue Alka Seltzer – I noticed his first companion return to the fray, restored now to its original hue and making haste towards me.
+Worse yet, his companions were shedding their cowardly blue taint in favour of more fearsome shades like orange and lilac.
 Alas, my starry banquet’s gifts were of a temporary nature, it seemed.
 O woeful turn of circumstance!
 The hunted who had become the hunter was being hunted by his former hunters once again!
-My spirits sank like a perforated boat and I became afflicted with that sudden and most overwhelming sense of melancholia that mystics, mountain dwellers and touring funk bands refer to as “coming down”.
+My spirits sank like a perforated boat.

-It was then I noticed something quite strange.
+Then I noticed something strange.
 I was not lying upon my bunk at the Miskatonic Polytechnic Halls of Residence but upon a cold, hard metal surface.
 It was a large steel girder posited on a steep incline that formed part of a vast and crooked construction site some seven storeys or so in height.
-Before I could consider the Health and Safety implications of such shoddy workmanship, however, I heard a scream.

-I leapt to my feet – it was the voice of my sweetheart and fiancé P_____, and her cry originated from directly above me, at the very summit of this ill-aligned structure!
-She was in a tawdry, dishevelled state the likes of which I had not seen since she’d returned from a raucous Hen Party last semester.
-And next to her, eclipsing the midday sun, was a gigantic and terrible beast that seemed to defy anthropological classification.
-At first glance it resembled a massive ape, albeit one of monstrous height and girth, and yet – from my vantage point directly below – it was quite evident that the creature was equipped with certain physical attributes more commonly associated with a donkey.
+I heard a woman scream and leapt to my feet.
+It was my dear fiancé P., and her cry originated from directly above me, at the very summit of this ill-aligned structure!
+Next to her, eclipsing the midday sun, was a gigantic and terrible beast that seemed to defy anthropological classification.
+At first glance it resembled a massive ape, and yet – from my vantage point directly below – it was quite evident that the creature was equipped with certain physical attributes more commonly associated with a donkey.